Lease purchase is one finance option with low monthly payments that helps you plan the costs of your car or van ownership.

 In this case, you may have to refinance to cover the payment or alternatively see if you can extend the term further.

-If lease purchase is the right finance option for you, you can see whether you’ll be approved for finance in minutes without affecting your credit score through our Apply Now feature.
+If lease purchase is the right finance option for you, you can see whether you’ll be approved for finance in minutes without affecting your credit score through our car finance eligibility checker.

 We expect more than 51% of our customers to achieve this rate.